Learning Resources:

 e.g

-What are positional arguments and what is the 0
+What are positional arguments and what is the 0-th position reserved for?

 ?